Is Bestow Term Life Insurance Right For You?

 - Tobacco use

-I will also say that, in addition to Bestow’s forms being quick and responsive, the design of each screen was sleek.
-Moreover the art and icons featured on each page and in between also added to the experience, making what could be an intimidating process less so.
+I will also say that, in addition to Bestow’s forms being quick and responsive, the design of each section was sleek.
+While part of me misses the art and icons featured in the previous iteration, this version did make it easy to see how much more you had ahead of you.

-Even though I was able to get through the application process (up until the purchase screen) in about five minutes, it’s nice that Bestow does give you ability to save your progress and pick up where you left off if need be.
+Even though I was able to get through the main application process in about five minutes, it’s nice that Bestow does give you the ability to save your progress and pick up where you left off if need be.
 This is thanks to a password that you’ll set up near the beginning.
 Considering that purchasing a life insurance policy may take some contemplation, it’s definitely helpful that you can take the time to think things through without having to start the process all over.

 You can get a quote without giving up your contact info